Research Team

 Post-Doc Researcher, Sapienza Università di Roma

 Giulia Crisanti received her PhD in Modern History from Fordham University (New York) in May 2021.
 She is currently a research fellow at the University La Sapienza in Rome, where she works on the project ATLas - Atlante delle Televisioni Locali (PRIN 2020).
 Previously, from June 2021 to March 2023, she was a research fellow at the University of Gastronomic Sciences, within the project “Transatlantic Transfers: The Italian Presence in Postwar America” (PRIN 2017).
-For the past two years she has also worked as an adjunct lecturer in U.S. History at the University of Pisa.
+Starting in 2022, she has worked as an adjunct lecturer in U.S. History at the University of Pisa.
 Her research interests include the history of Italy-U.S. relations and cultural exchanges, studies of business history, the analysis of the processes of Americanization and globalization with a focus on the United States and Europe, the use of audiovisual media as historical sources, media history, and food history, with particular attention to Italy and the United States.
-Her doctoral dissertation, entitled Europeans Are Lovin'it?
-Coca Cola, McDonald's and Responses to American Global Businesses in Italy and France, 1886-2015, received the Rob Kroes Publication Award and is currently under publication by Brill.
+Her book, Europeans Are Lovin'it?
+Coca Cola, McDonald's and Responses to American Global Businesses in Italy and France, 1886-2015 (BRILL, 2023), received the Rob Kroes Publication Award from the European Association of American Studies (EAAS)

 Giovanna Maina